On any given Sunday.

-Point After Touchdown, or PAT: Attempt a placekick or dropkicknote dropping the ball to the ground and kicking it after it has touched the ground, but don't be surprised if you've never seen a dropkick PAT attempted; the technique fell into disuse decades ago through the upright goal at the back of the endzone for one extra point.
+- Point After Touchdown, or PAT: Attempt a placekick or dropkicknote through the upright goal at the back of the endzone for one extra point.
 As such, it's often simply called "the extra point".
 The defense will attempt to block the PAT kick, but it is extremely difficult to do so.
 It is also possible for the kicker to miss the PAT, but due to the very short range required, this is likewise infrequent.
 Teams will opt for a PAT kick the vast majority of the time, thus a "touchdown" usually entails scoring 7 points total.

-Two-point conversion: Make a single offensive play 3 yards away from the endzone.
-Reaching the endzone gives another two points (for a total of 8). note In the event of a turnover, the play ends in the NFL.
-In college, the defender can score two points for his team if he carries it ALL the way back to the other end zone.
-Very rare—it requires a fumble or an interception followed by a roughly 100 yard dash, carrying the ball with 11 angry men in pursuit.
-Although some teams have very high two-point conversion success rates, the general success rate is 40-55%, compared to the PAT's success rate of 98-99%.
+- Two-point conversion: Make a single offensive play 3 yards away (2 yards in NFL) from the endzone.
+Reaching the endzone gives another two points (for a total of 8). note Although some teams have very high two-point conversion success rates, the general success rate is 40-55%, compared to the PAT's success rate of 98-99%.
 As a result, teams rarely try for a two-point conversion, unless they are coming back from a large deficit, they can gain some strategic advantage late in the game, or they want to go for a win in regulation.
 At the high school level and below, the two-point conversion is more common, because some teams simply don't have anybody who can kick with even marginal accuracy.
 It's basically unheard of for any college team, and completely unheard of for any professional team, to lack a kicker who can reliably kick the PAT.

-Field Goal: Kick the ball through the upright goal placed past the opponent's end-zone for 3 points.
-Used instead of a punt if the team thinks they're close enough to make it (or desperate).note The longest successful Field Goal in professional football is 64 yards, by Matt Prater of the Denver Broncos.
-This is generally considered outside the range of the average kicker, making it quite a feat.
-The ball can touch any part of the 2 uprights and lower crossbar that form the goalpost on a field goal kick, as long as it passes over and through them before hitting the ground.
+- Field Goal: Kick the ball through the upright goal placed past the opponent's end-zone for 3 points.
+Used instead of a punt if the team thinks they're close enough to make it (or desperate).note The ball can touch any part of the 2 uprights and lower crossbar that form the goalpost on a field goal kick, as long as it passes over and through them before hitting the ground.
 Like a PAT kick, the defense will contest the kick (attempt to block it), and it can be caught on the fly or recovered like a live fumble if it is blocked backwards at the line of scrimmage.
 Unlike a punt, a missed field goal gives the opponents the ball from the spot of the kick, making it risky at long range.
 Another consideration is that long field goals that don't leave the field of play can be returned like punts.
 Perhaps the most famous recent example of this was Auburn's walk-off touchdown in the 2013 Iron Bowl (Alabama–Auburn rivalry game).

-Safety: A somewhat rare but humiliating situation where an offensive player has possession of the ball in his own end zone and is either tackled, steps out-of-bounds, accidentally or purposefully hikes the ball past the back line of the end zone (this happened to Peyton Manning when his center hiked the ball too high on the opening play of Super Bowl XLVIII), or another offensive player commits a penalty while trying to prevent either from happening.
+- Safety: A somewhat rare but humiliating situation where an offensive player has possession of the ball in his own end zone and is either tackled, steps out-of-bounds, accidentally or purposefully hikes the ball past the back line of the end zone (this happened to Peyton Manning when his center hiked the ball too high on the opening play of Super Bowl XLVIII), or another offensive player commits a penalty while trying to prevent either from happening.
 The defensive team scores 2 points and gets the ball (the safetied team kicks the ball to them).note

 Here's a breakdown of each position